f5devcentral/f5-agility-labs-cert/docs/class17/class17.rst

 without having to search through a formal appendix.

 The F5 Certified BIG-IP Administrator (F5-CA), F5 Certified Technology
-Specialist LTM (F5-CTS, LTM), F5 Certified Technology Specialist DNS (F5-CTS, DNS) stand as a pre-requisite to this exam.
+Specialist LTM (F5-CTS, LTM), F5 Certified Technology Specialist ASM (F5-CTS, ASM) and the F5 Certified Technology Specialist APM (F5-CTS, APM) stand as a pre-requisite to this exam.

-Field experience with everything F5 in the public and private cloud is essential to passing this exam, as well as a strong working knowledge of cloud architecture principles.
+Field experience with everything F5 is essential to passing this exam, as well as a strong working knowledge of IT security principles.

 This guide was prepared by an F5 employee but is not an official F5 document and is *not* supported by F5.

 **Reading = Knowledge = Power**

-**Printed References**

-These referenced books are and important and should be considered basic reading material for this exam.

 .. toctree::
    :maxdepth: 1